Logo

 • AFUL is a key player in the education field with agreements with the French Ministry of Education (since 1998) and with the French Speaking University Agency (since 1999).

-• AFUL has been considerably involved with studies, reports and law making processes regarding the evolution of French copyright legislation and also related legislation regarding digital media, including the Internet.
-AFUL participates to the work of the French Higher Council on Copyright (CSPLA, Conseil Supérieur de la Propiété Littéraire et Artistique), especially regarding the current evolution towards more production of open access or free works, including - but not limited to - libre software.
+• AFUL has been intensely involved in studies, reports and law making processes regarding the evolution of French copyright legislation and also related legislation regarding digital media, including the Internet.
+AFUL participates in the work of the French Higher Council on Copyright (CSPLA, Conseil Supérieur de la Propiété Littéraire et Artistique), especially regarding the current evolution towards more production of open access or free works, including - but not limited to - libre software.

 • AFUL is the initiator in 1999 of the movement against software patents in Europe and one of the founders of the Eurolinux Alliance.
 AFUL also supports the Economic Majority actions.